TheXploler/GifTools/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU GENERAL PUBLIC LICENSE License.
 See the [LICENSE](LICENSE) file for details.